picocontainer/PicoContainer1.9/README.md

 ./naive_classic_build.sh
 ```

+You woud not have committed breaking code, but I have as this is just a demo of build technologies.

-This one naively attempt to build everything in the source tree with some masking out of `RedHerring.java` (that doesn't compile) using sed:
+This next one naively attempt to build everything in the source tree with some masking out of `RedHerring.java` (that doesn't compile) using sed to remove it from the list of sources to compile (a cheap hack really):

 ```
 ./naive_masked_build.sh